 Sign up for my newsletter where I will share editor interviews, publishing tips, ASJA Direct podcast info , and notify you of my appearances, courses, one-time sessions and more.

 Also, I am now teaching a 2 week intensive online course on PITCHING that I developed just for Writer’s Digest,!
-The next course starts April 5 and ends April 19, and I also taped bonus video tutorials. sign up here.
+The next course starts MAY 31 , and I also taped bonus video tutorials. sign up here.

 I did an illuminating interview with Margaret Guroff, the Executive Editor for AARP for the podcast, ASJA Direct: Inside Intel on Getting Published and Paid Well.
-The podcast is not up on the site yet, but you can check out existing podcasts here with other top editors, and an ASJA conference preview.
+The podcast is up on the site, here.

 Here is her bio: